issaZananiri/StockProject/frontend/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build --watch true --prod false --output-path ../myapp/static/` to build the project.
+The build artifacts will be stored in the django `static/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests